 Abstract

 Photovoltaic (PV) panels have a crucial role in coping with the global warming mitigation and the energetic crisis currently affecting the European Community.
-However, from the perspective of End-of-Life (EoL) management, there are still big issues to be solved in order to recover materials from this kind of e-wastes.
-Because of several reasons (e.g. type of embedded materials, illegal shipments, location of manufacturers) EoL companies do not have the interest in approaching them.
-This poses a a significant environmental concern in terms of their management.
-This mini-review wants to assess the profitability of a specific PV module recycling plant, by evaluating different market contexts in which multiple scenarios of material price, investment and process costs will be considered.
-At the end, a set of policy implications will be extracted from the analysis.
+However, from the circular perspective of end-of-life (EoL) management, there are still big issues to be solved in order to recover materials from this kind of e-wastes.
+Because of several reasons (e.g. type of embedded materials, illegal shipments, location of manufacturers) EoL businesses do not have the interest in approaching them.
+This poses a significant environmental concern in terms of their management.
+This work wants to assess the profitability of a specific PV module recycling plant, by evaluating several market contexts in which multiple scenarios of material price, investment and process costs will be considered.
+The results for a 3000 tons plant show that profitability is not verified in the absence of an avoided landfill cost.
+Instead, when a value of 200 €/ton is applied, the NPV is positive in 35.2% of the scenarios and at 87.6% when a value of 350 €/ton is considered.
+The policy choice of this value requires linking the PV module disposal fee to the circular benefits associated with its recovery.

 Keywords: circular economy; economic analysis; photovoltaic; policy implications; recycling; sustainability